-Downtown Commercial
+Downtown Core

 Downtown Summerland is the commercial, community and cultural heart of Summerland and offers a compact footprint where most of the goods, services and facilities needed by the community are concentrated in a walkable area.
-The sustained success of Downtown Summerland has benefited from strong planning directions that focus most of the community's retail, service and institutional needs within the central business district, rather than allowing strip highway development commercial or dispersed commercial uses throughout the community.
+The sustained success of Downtown Summerland has benefited from strong planning directions that focus most of the community's retail, service, and institutional needs within the central business district, rather than allowing strip highway commercial development or dispersed commercial uses throughout the community.
 The Downtown core has also retained a human scale to the buildings while being supported by established residential neighbourhoods.
-The Downtown core contains several historic buildings including the Tudor-Revival Bank of Montreal that was designed by renowned BC architect Samuel Maclure.
+The Downtown core contains several historic buildings including the Tudor-Revival Bank of Montreal that was designed by renowned BC architect Samuel Maclure which adds to the cultural heritage of Summerland.